fabiosantoscode/blog/content/blog/2020-03-11-march-20-dvc-heartbeat copy.md

 date: 2020-03-11
 description: |
-  DVC discussions around the web, our growing team, and reading recommendations from the open source communitys.
+  DVC discussions around the web, our growing team, and recommended reading from the open source community.
 descriptionLong: |
   Every month we share news, findings, interesting reads, community takeaways, and everything else along the way.